 There are several national chains that offer cheap flu shots to those without insurance:

 - Costco.
 You don’t have to be a Costco member to use the pharmacy.
 This includes getting your vaccination for $19.99, making it one of the cheapest options.

 - Walmart.
 Many Walmart locations offer the flu shot to anyone eight years of age or older.
 Due to different wait times, cost, and availability at each location, it’s best to call ahead.
 Some locations even advertise in store when they’re giving out flu shots.
 Walmart charges $25 for flu shots if your insurance does not cover it.

 - Walgreens.
 Walgreens doesn’t have a walk-in option for flu shots.
 However, unlike other national chains, they offer cheap flu shots for kids 18 months or older.
 This is a great option if you need to get your children taken care of as well.
 Walgreens charges $31.99 for flu shots in most locations.

 - CVS.
 CVS is one of the only national chains that carries the high dose flu shot.
 At $25 for a shot, it does so at a significantly cheaper cost than many doctors’ offices.
 If you need the high dose shot, this is your most cost-effective option.

 - Target.
 Stop by any CVS MinuteClinic located inside Target to get a free flu shot and receive a $5 coupon.

 Why You Should Get a Flu Shot

 The flu virus can be very dangerous.
-In 2017 alone, there were 30,000 reported hospital stays, according to the CDC.
+In 2021 alone, there were at least 82,000 reported hospital stays, according to the CDC.

 The shot protects you and your loved ones from the various flu strains.
 Children, the elderly, and those with compromised immune systems are the most susceptible, but you can reduce their chances of contracting the flu by getting vaccinated.

 How to Prevent The Flu